katarinastuart/Rv3_SVecoevolutionary/README.md

 > ├── DUP: Duplications    <br>
-> ├── INV: Inversions  <br>
 > ├── DELasmall: smaller deletions with 2x examples for each genotype  <br>
-> ├── DELabig: larger deletions with 2x examples for each genotype <br>
+> └── DELabig: larger deletions with 2x examples for each genotype<br>
-> └── DELb: smaller deletions with one example genotype missing (dummy individual used)  <br>

 > :heavy_exclamation_mark: I am looking to expand this list of examples as I work on more species and other datasets.
 I hope to add some long read curation, as well as plant example data, in the future.